 • Serving up niche content that you know a specific audience is interested in.

 So these are some tried and tested ways of integrating videos into Facebook marketing.
 Have you thought about how you might create Facebook videos for your own business?
 What kind of content would grab your audiences attention?
 What would they watch that would motivate them to share with their friends?
 If you want to learn more about Facebook videos then take a look at this interview we did with social media expert Jen Sheahan.
-And if you’d like some help to get started with your campaign then contact Dream engine here today.

 Ryan Spanger is one of Melbourne’s most respected and sought-after video production professionals.
 Ryan founded Dream Engine in 2001, and specializes in helping medium to large corporates, government departments, and the non-proﬁt sector to connect with their audience by using video.